Improving Object-centric Learning with Query Optimization: Experiments

-We provide details in the following sections with thorough comparative and ablative experiments.
-We clarify the datasets and metrics selected for evaluating our model on each domain: \paragraph{Synthetic Domain} For the synthetic domain, we select two well-established challenging multi-object datasets Shapestacks~\citep{groth2018shapestacks} and ObjectsRoom~\citep{multiobjectdatasets19} for evaluating our~\ac{model} model.
+We provide details in the following sections with thorough comparative and ablative experiments and leave the details on model implementation and hyperparameter selection to~\cref{app:model:implement}.
+Here we clarify the datasets and metrics selected for evaluating our model on each domain: \paragraph{Synthetic Domain} For the synthetic domain, we select three well-established challenging multi-object datasets Shapestacks~\citep{groth2018shapestacks}, ObjectsRoom~\citep{multiobjectdatasets19}, and CLEVRTEX for evaluating our~\ac{model} model.
 Specifically, we consider three metrics to evaluate the quality of object segmentation and reconstruction. ~\ac{ari}~\citep{hubert1985comparing} and~\ac{msc}~\citep{engelcke2019genesis} for segmentation and~\ac{mse} for reconstruction.
-We report the first two segmentation metrics over foreground objects (ARI-FG and MSC-FG) following the default evaluation setting in recent works.
-In addition to the two datasets selected, we also conduct additional experiments on CLEVRTEX~\citep{karazija2021clevrtex} and PTR~\citep{hong2021ptr}.
-We leave the discussion on their results in~\cref{app:exp:results}.
+Following the evaluation setting of recent works, we report the first two segmentation metrics over foreground objects (ARI-FG and MSC-FG).
+Additionally, we conduct extra experiments on more datasets and leave the discussion to~\cref{app:exp:results}.